-Cable Broadband utilizes a modem to provide access to the Internet through the same coaxial cables that deliver pictures and sound to a user’s television set.
+Cable Broadband utilizes a modem to access the Internet through the same coaxial cables that deliver pictures and sound to a user’s television.
 Mainly used to service residential customers, cable networks are considered shared circuits.

-- Easy and quick to install – because it uses existing infrastructure, it has the potential to be immediately available.
+- Easy and quick to install – because it uses existing infrastructure, it sometimes can be immediately available.

 Cons of Cable Broadband:

-- Rural limitations – due to the lack of infrastructure extending outside of urban communities, cable is often not available.
+- Rural limitations – due to the lack of infrastructure extending outside of urban communities, cable often is unavailable.

-Mobile broadband delivers Internet over a mobile network – the same networks utilized by your smartphone.
-Mobile broadband can be accessed via portable wireless hotspots and wireless modems from anywhere that has a cellular connection.
+Mobile broadband delivers Internet connectivity over a mobile network – the same infrastructure utilized by your smartphone.
+Mobile broadband is accessible via portable wireless hotspots and wireless modems from anywhere with a cellular connection.